blackducksoftware/ohloh_api/README.md

 </response>
 ```

-All XML returned from the Ohloh API will be contained within a root element called `<response>`, which will always contain a `<status>` element.
+All XML returned from the Open Hub API will be contained within a root element called `<response>`, which will always contain a `<status>` element.

 The `<status>` element will contain either `success` or `failed`.